Trust & Estate Services FAQs

 We maintain offices in Florida, Virginia, and Colorado, with remote access available in all states.
 Please contact us at (888) 727-9191, and we will route you to a representative that can work with you.

-To open a trust account, you first need a trust document, either created under the terms of a will (a testamentary trust) or under the terms of a trust document (a living trust).
-After the trust has been created by its respective document, you can open a bank account or transfer your current bank account into the trust.
+To open a trust account, you will need a trust document, either created under the terms of a will (a testamentary trust) or under the terms of a trust document (a living trust).
+After the trust document has been created, you can open a bank account or transfer your current bank account into the trust.

 Each asset and type of asset has a different procedure for funding.
 Generally, you will need to change the title on after-tax assets (eg, houses, bank accounts, investments) and change the beneficiary designation on life insurance and tax-deferred assets (eg, IRA, 401k, TSP).
 However, we recommend consulting an estate planning professional on specifics.